Hernandiaz035/anemometer/README.md

-# Anemometer Based on Ultrasonic Signals Timing
+# Anemometer based on ultrasonic signal timing.

-Plannig to
+Plannig to build a homemade weather station.

 Common anemometers has several problems:
 * Needing of special calibration in a wind tunnel.